Little brown bat: Relationship to people

 Little brown bats commonly occupy human structures.
 Females will situate maternity colonies within buildings.
 This small body size of this species can make it challenging to prevent individuals from entering a structure, as they can take advantage of gaps or holes as small as 1.5 in × 0.25 in.
 Once inside a building, a colony of little brown bats can disturb human inhabitants with their vocalizations and production of guano and urine.
 Large accumulations of guano can provide a growth medium for fungi, including the species that causes histoplasmosis.
 Concerns about humans becoming affected by bat ectoparasites such as ticks, fleas, or bat bugs are generally unfounded, as parasites that feed on bats are often specific to bats and die without them.

 Because they are often found in proximity to humans, the little brown bat and the not-closely related big brown bat are the two bat species most frequently submitted for rabies testing in the United States.
 Little brown bats infrequently test positive for the rabies virus; of the 586 individuals submitted for testing across the United States in 2015, the most recent data available as of 2018, 16 (2.7%) tested positive for the virus.

 Little brown bats are a species that will use bat houses for their roosts.
 Landowners will purchase or construct bat houses and install them, hoping to attract bats for various reasons.
 Some install bat houses in an attempt to negate the effects of removing a colony from a human structure ("rehoming" them into a more acceptable space).
 While this can be effective for other species, there is not evidence to suggest that this is effective for little brown bats, though it has been shown that little brown bats will choose to occupy artificial bat boxes installed at the sites of destroyed buildings that once housed colonies.
 Others are attempting to help bats out of concern for them due to the effects of white-nose syndrome.
 Bat houses are also installed in an attempt to control the bats' insect prey such as mosquitoes or taxa that harm crops.

 Little brown bats are vulnerable near moving vehicles on roads, either foraging or crossing.
 Bats can easily be pulled into the slipstreams of faster moving vehicles.
 When little brown bats cross roads, they approach the road using canopy tree cover and avoid crossing where there is no cover.
 When the cover is lower, bats cross roads lower.

-Since 2020, the little brown bat has been the official state mammal of Washington, D.C.